 Please see the below information about sourcing your own placement to ensure you will be able to meet all assessment requirements.
 If you are intending to study early childhood education and care, or school based education support, please consider whether you are able to source a suitable local placement opportunity yourself with our support.

 Well done!
 Just be aware that, as you are enrolled as a student of Phillips Institute, there are important processes to be followed and documents that must be completed by all parties.
 This will ensure that the hours you complete can be credited towards your course units.
 If you have sourced your own placement organisation, you must advise us at the earliest possible opportunity so that we can make the necessary arrangements for you prior to starting your placement.

 I am already working in a relevant role.
 Can I do my placement while I work?

 Yes you can, as long as the workplace meets our standards for placement.
 We still need you to complete the same placement tasks as any other student, and the logbook to verify that you have completed the required hours.
 We may also ask you to attach copies of payslips with your logbook to verify the hours.
 If you are interested in enrolling as a current worker, feel free to talk to us to clarify these requirements.

 As you will be doing your placement in a health, community services or educational organisation, you must ensure that your grooming and presentation is of the highest professional standard.
 You are representing Phillips Institute and the placement organisation, and will be working in close contact with other people, so your personal cleanliness and grooming is especially important.

 - What you should wear:

-- freshly laundered, clean and neat Phillips Institute student uniform (one top is supplied) with black or navy trousers
+- freshly laundered, clean and neat Phillips Institute student uniform (one polo shirt is supplied) with black or navy trousers

 - your Phillips Institute name-tag (supplied)